danielmazurek03/https/README.md

 Variable Resolution
 -------------------

-Reflection is used to determine a scope variables appearing in the pattern.
+Reflection is used to determine a scope for variable names appearing in the pattern.
 At registration, an otherwise unused struct is provided as a final argument.
 The router will traverse the fields of the struct searching for rhttp tags: